 You might think that it’s just hotels, old buildings and graveyards that creepy ghost stories originate from.
 It turns out this isn’t the case.
-There are so many ghost and creepy transport stories that will leave a shiver down your spine this Halloween.
+There are so many ghosts and scary transport stories that will leave a shiver down your spine this Halloween.
 After reading these you will not have any problem staying in this Halloween.
 We’re not going to lie, some of these stories have definitely made us think twice about heading out to trick or treat this year too!

 The Phantom Red Bus

 If you’ve seen the Harry Potter films, then you’ll know all about the Knight Bus.
 But long before Harry Potter came along was the Phantom Bus of London.
-This red double decker bus of route number 7 has been a Halloween story of legend since 1934.
+This red double-decker bus of route number 7 has been a Halloween story of legend since 1934.

 Many years followed, and several more sightings began to be reported too of this mysterious bus, backing up the original witness claims at the time.
 This same red ghost bus would appear in Cambridge Gardens at exactly 1:15 am, with no driver and no passengers.
 It would career down the middle of the road, causing frightened motorists in its path to swerve, and crash.